Sino-Soviet relations from 1969 to 1991: Resumed Diplomacy 1979 - 1989

 Deng Xiaoping pursued a policy of balance between the US and USSR.
-While warming relations with the US led to an informal military alliance, the PRC also sought to improve relations with the Soviets.
+Relations between China and the USSR improved in the early 1980s.
 In 1981–82, Chinese fears of Soviet encirclement and a coming war diminished; however, the desire to remove these threats remained the top priority for normalization of Sino-Soviet relations.
 In 1982, Leonid Brezhnev took a big step towards normalization with a speech in Tashkent, Uzbek SSR.
 In this speech, "the Soviet leader called China a socialist country, supported China’s position on Taiwan, expressed his willingness to improve relations with China, and proposed consultations between the two sides."
 Deng reacted immediately, and the Ministry of Foreign Affairs responded saying "We paid attention to the sections concerning Sino-Soviet relations in President Brezhnev’s speech in Tashkent on March 24.
 We categorically refute its attacks against China.
 In Sino-Soviet relations and in international affairs, we attach importance to the Soviet Union’s real actions."
 In response, Deng sent Yu Hongliang to give the following message to the Soviet government via the PRC embassy in Moscow."There has been an abnormal relationship between China and the Soviet Union for many years, and the two peoples do not want to see the continuation of such a situation.
 Now it is time to do something to improve Sino-Soviet relations.
 Of course, the problems cannot be solved in one day, but the Chinese side holds that the important thing is the existence of true willingness to improve relations.
 It is fully possible to find a fair and reasonable solution through negotiations.
 The Chinese side proposes that the Soviet Union should persuade Vietnam to withdraw its troops from Cambodia as a starting point, or it is also possible to start with other problems that influence the relationship between our two countries, such as the reduction of military force in the border region.
 At the same time, both sides should work on finding mutually acceptable measures in order to solve the problem of withdrawal of Soviet troops from Mongolia.
 The Chinese side also hopes that a fair solution can be found for the Afghan issue.
 To sum up, only if both sides think about the prospects for the development of the relationship are willing to resume good neighborly relations between our two great countries, starting with solving one or two of the important problems, will it then be possible to open up a new phase in bilateral relations.
 As to the form of exchanging views, it can be done by consultations between the two sides." - Yu HongliangThe PRC remained focused on overcoming the "three major obstacles" for diplomatic relations, but this note added flexibility, recognizing that these issues could be solved over time.
 Vietnam and Cambodia remained the top priority.
 The Soviets responded positively, agreeing to work towards resolving these obstacles, beginning formal political level meetings at the vice-foreign minister level.
 Further warming occurred with the writing of the 1982 PRC Constitution, which removed references to "social imperialism" and "contemporary revisionism" which had been inserted during the height of the Sino-Soviet split.
 The first vice-foreign minister meeting was held in Beijing in October 1982, and eleven further semi-annual meetings were held up until 1988.
 The discussions which began with political lectures, warmed over the following years.
 The three major obstacles to normalized relations, however, remained.
 As evidence of the change in China's position since 1976, the PRC continued to lobby for the withdrawal of Soviet military forces and aid in Vietnam, insisting that peaceful coexistence between the PRC and USSR be the guideline for relations.